genomeark/genomeark.github.io/_genomeark/Pelecanus_crispus.md

     hifi\nhic_read_dir: s3://genomeark/species/Pelecanus_crispus/bPelCri1/genomic_data/arima/\npipeline:\n
     \ - hifiasm (0.18.8+galaxy1)\n  - yahs (1.2a.2+galaxy0)\nassembled_by_group: Rockefeller\nnotes:
     This was a primary/alternate assembly of bPelCri1, done using hifiasm with internal purging turned on to default level.
-This individual had did not bionano data, and the HiC data came from another individual (bPelCri2).
+This assembly did not use bionano data, and the HiC data came from another individual (bPelCri2).
 HiC scaffolding was performed with yahs.
-The HiC prep was Arima kit 2. "
+The HiC prep was Arima kit 2.
+There is bionano data available from external sequencing in the respective genomeark folder, but it was not used for this assembly."
   ident: md6
   title: assembly_vgp_standard_2.0/bPelCri1.yml
 metadata: |